SVendittelli/MMM-fitbit/README.md

 ### Python (internal)
 * `json_handler.py` - Handles JSON, including reading and writing token files.
 * `setup_access.py` - Used by `auth.sh` to generate token `.json` files.
 * `get_data.py` - Uses `python-fitbit` Python library to get Fitbit API data, using credentials from `tokens-<clientId>.json`.
-Client credentials and data to fetch is passed in via stdin.
-Prints out in JSON, to be parsed by `node_helper.js`.
+Client credentials and data to fetch is passed in via command line parameters.
+The response is printed out in JSON format, to be parsed by `node_helper.js`.

 ### Javascript (used by MagicMirror)
 * `node_helper.js` - Calls `get_data.py`, passes it to `MMM-Fitbit2.js`.